jones58/typespotting/README.md

   - Giving them the most basic functionality.
 For example, I set click coordinates to anywhere, to test that clicking was triggering what i wanted to happen.
 This process gave me a lot of confidence and allowed me to write general code which i could dial in for different images and levels.

 ///// TODO:

+- Win and lose functions, making pseudocode into real code.
 - Write rules of game more clearly
 - Potentially change score functionality //////